 As part of our 2030 climate targets, we aim to adapt our product assortment to close the circularity gap - and we are ready to help you do the same.

-In collaboration with a leading cross-border slaughterhouse, we have been exploring the possibility of reusing disposable textile gloves by washing them and testing different material compositions.
+In collaboration with a leading food industry customer, we have been exploring the possibility of reusing disposable textile gloves by washing them and testing different material compositions.

 The project was initiated at two production plants.
-After first use, the textile gloves were sent to a facility in Odense to be washed.
+After first use, the textile gloves were sent to a facility to be washed.
 From there, they were transported back to the respective plants.**

 For now, the gloves go through the use-and-washing cycle about three times before they reach their end-of-life and are incinerated.